Operation Sulaimani

 Prasanth Nair IAS is the person behind Operation Sulaimani.

 Operation Sulaimani is a free food programme introduced in the city of Kozhikode, India, by the district administration and Kerala Hotel and Restaurants Association.
 It is meant to enable those who cannot afford a meal to have food with dignity and to avoid food waste.

 Programme

 The program is named after Sulaimani, a popular drink in Malabar, made from black tea, cardamom and lemon juice.
 The idea of Operation Sulaimani is inspired by the Malayalam movie Ustad Hotel where the protagonist, a hotel owner in Kozhikode, feeds the hungry from his earnings.
 Operation Sulaimani ensures that no one in Kozhikode is denied food on account of an empty or lost wallet.
 It guarantees a right to food without answering any questions or long delays.

-Operation Sulaimani was introduced by Prasanth Vaniyan Nair IAS, the then District collector of Kozhikode.
+Operation Sulaimani was introduced by Prasanth Nair IAS, the then District collector of Kozhikode.
 In his own words "Operation Sulaimani is modelled on a system existing in western countries such as Coffee-on-Wall and Food-on-the-Wall, where you pay for an extra meal or coffee".